On Harnessing Idle Compute at the Edge for Foundation Model Training: Evaluation

 \subsection{Evaluation Settings}

-We evaluate our approach through simulations of large-scale scenarios with high device heterogeneity.
-We exclude non-GEMM operations (e.g., layer norm, activation functions) due to their negligible impact on the cost of computation and communication.
-This also allows for fair comparisons since different training methods handle non-GEMM operations differently; for example, DTFM assumes local computation, while Megatron and Alpa can distribute any operation.
-The GEMM DAG is traced from the HuggingFace Trainer by applying hooks to linear layers and matrix multiplication in the considered models.
-Our evaluation uses OPT~\cite{opt} and Llama2~\cite{llama2} models of various sizes.
+We evaluate \sys through simulation of large-scale scenarios with high device heterogeneity.
+Simulation-based evaluation is standard for edge-training systems (\eg DTFM~\cite{dtfm}, FusionAI~\cite{fusionai}) because deploying thousands of heterogeneous devices is infeasible in practice.
+Our evaluation focuses on the GEMM DAG traced from the HuggingFace Trainer by applying hooks to linear layers and matrix multiplication in the considered models.
+We use OPT~\cite{opt} and Llama2~\cite{llama2} models of various sizes.

+Our primary metric is \textbf{per-batch runtime of the distributed GEMM pipeline}.
+It includes device-side forward and backward GEMM computation, communication, and scheduling overhead. \review{We exclude device-side non-GEMM layers (\eg LayerNorm and activation functions) from this GEMM-centric runtime accounting because their on-device computation and communication cost is negligible relative to GEMMs ({<}1\% of FLOPs, Table~\ref{tab:llama_flops}).
+Different systems handle them differently (\eg local in DTFM versus distributed in Alpa), which would confound comparisons if included.
+However, we do \emph{not} ignore coordinator-side optimizer work: we explicitly model the exposed PS-side optimizer tail $C_{\textsc{OptTail}}^{\textsc{PS}}$ in \autoref{sec:cost-model} and account for it separately below.}

 We choose the following baselines: (i)~\textbf{DTFM}, representing edge training with heterogeneity-aware DP and PP; (ii)~\textbf{Alpa}, representing cloud training using DP, PP and TP, assuming homogeneous devices.
-The metric we focus on is the \textbf{runtime per batch}, which is the same metric as reported in baseline papers.
-As the baseline cost models do not include either network latency or computation latency, we compare the methods based on the training workload placement, including network and computation latency for all methods.
-For a given set of devices, all baselines and \sys workout a scheduling plan for traversing the DAG of GEMM, \ie the volume of data sent from each device and the computation FLOPS.
+For a given set of devices, all baselines and \sys work out a scheduling plan for traversing the GEMM DAG, \ie the volume of data sent from each device and the computation FLOPS assigned to it.
+Because published baseline cost models do not directly account for both network and computation latency, we evaluate all methods under the same latency accounting model.

 If not specifically mentioned, training is set to a batch size of 128 and sequence length of 1024, based on common settings~\cite{opt}.
 For \sys, we assume the PS has data center capability with 200 Gbps network bandwidth and CPUs with 128 cores.
-Device network and compute capability is sampled from datasets aforementioned in \S\ref{sec:background-device}.
+Device network and compute capabilities are sampled from the datasets described in \S\ref{sec:background-device}.
 All results reported are the average of multiple simulation runs.